-SUBJECT: DEVOPS
+SUBJECT: DEVELOPMENT OPERATIONS

-Teachi ing Schem e (Hours/ Week) Credits Exam ination So cheme
+Teachi Teaching Scheme (Hours/Week)LectTutPracTotal Exam ination So cheme

 Lect Tut Prac Total Ext Sess.
-TW Prac To
+TW Prac Total

 0 0 2 2 1 0 0 25 25 50

-- To describe the Modern software engineering agile relationship between development and IT operations. - To introduce the concept of Automation and understanding the code quality. - To demonstrate the usage of Continuous delivery and deployment management. - To demonstrate automated system update and DevOps lifecycle model. - To introduce the terminology, technology and its applications.
+- To describe the modern software engineering agile relationship between development and IT operations. - To introduce the concept of automation and understanding the code quality. - To demonstrate the usage of continuous delivery and deployment management. - To demonstrate automated system updates and DevOps lifecycle model. - To introduce the terminology, technology, and its applications.